If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 What you should know

 If you want to extend your stay in BC as a worker, you must apply before your current work permit expires.
-Once you file your application, you have “implied status."
+Once you file your application, you have “maintained status."
 That means you can continue to work in Canada until the federal government decides your application.

 You may need to apply for a new work permit

-If you finish at your current job and are offered another job in Canada, you may need to apply for a new work permit.
+If you finish at your current job and are offered another job in Canada, you will need to apply for a new work permit.
 Don’t start your new job without a work permit that authorizes you to work in the new position.

 “As a seasonal worker, my job was only supposed to last until the end of the summer.
 But this year the harvest went late, and my employer asked me to stay an extra month.
 I agreed to stay on, but I forgot to renew my permit before it expired.
 Luckily, I applied to restore my status within the 90-day period and my extension was granted.”